phalcon-orphanage/docs/ja/reference/wintools.rst

 .. figure:: ../_static/img/path-0.png
    :align: center

-Change the path to the one you installed the Phalcon tools:
+Change the path to the one you installed the Phalcon tools (set PTOOLSPATH=C:\phalcon-tools\):

 .. figure:: ../_static/img/path-01.png
    :align: center